jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 Its not lying.

+Or it should not be.

-Its having a base CV and some instructions for the AI to tweak few details so that it resonates more with an offer.
+Its having a base **CV** and some instructions for the AI to tweak few details so that it **resonates more with an offer**.

+If you lie...you will just loose your time.
+And other people's time.

 > There are some AI Resume Builder out there - like `rezi.ai`

 #### Reading CV Info

-I tried with: Resume-Parser, Spacy (yes, the [NER](https://jalcocert.github.io/JAlcocerT/nlp-tools/#name-entity-recognition)!), ~~pyresparser~~ and pdfminer.
+I tried with:

+Resume-Parser, Spacy (yes, the [NER](https://jalcocert.github.io/JAlcocerT/nlp-tools/#name-entity-recognition)!), ~~pyresparser~~ and pdfminer.

 > [ResumeParser](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Tests/testing_resumeparser.py?ref_type=heads) & [PDFminer](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Tests/testing_pdfminer.py?ref_type=heads), gave me the best and **simplest results**